Time for a 20mph speed limit?

 20mph speed limit coming to Haringey

 Traffic speeds are sometimes too fast in our residential and local shopping streets.
 This can stop more people walking and cycling and can increase the number and severity of accidents.
-Research shows that there will be less accidents that are not as severe if traffic is moving at 20mph rather than 30mph or faster.
+Research shows that there will be fewer accidents, and they will be less severe, if traffic is moving at 20mph rather than 30mph or faster.

 20mph zones and 20mph limits